aws/aws-cdk-go/awscdk/awselasticsearch/README.md

-# Amazon OpenSearch Service (legacy Elasticsearch) Construct Library
+# Amazon OpenSearch Service Construct Library

 > Instead of this module, we recommend using the [@aws-cdk/aws-opensearchservice](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-opensearchservice-readme.html) module.
 See [Amazon OpenSearch Service FAQs](https://aws.amazon.com/opensearch-service/faqs/#Name_change) for details.
 See [Migrating to OpenSearch](#migrating-to-opensearch) for migration instructions.